Today David shares one of my favorite Portuguese recipes ever — the famous pastel de nata recipe for Portuguese custard tarts!

 - Put the tray in the oven and bake until the custard starts to caramelize and blister and the pastry goes golden brown (roughly 10-12 minutes).

-- Serve warm, with powdered sugar and ground cinnamon!
+- Serve warm, with powdered sugar and ground cinnamon (both optional, but delicious)!

 Have you tried out my recipe for authentic pasteis de nata?
 Let me know if you got that blistered golden goodness that makes this pastel de nata recipe so good!